 - Keep in mind the rule of ‘OPEN first, CLOSE after’.
 Maintain an 85% ullage and as one tank is about to reach that limit open the other tank valve first and then close the valve of the tank that is almost filled instead of doing the other way around of first closing the nearly full tank first and then opening the valve for the next tank.

-- Draught and trim of the ship are checked.
-Sounding of all the tanks bunkered is taken.
-The volume of fuel should be corrected for trim, heel and temperature correction.
+- The draught and trim of the ship are checked.
+The Sounding of all the tanks bunkered is taken.
+The volume of fuel should be corrected for trim, heel, and temperature correction.
 Four samples are taken during bunkering.
-One is kept onboard, one for the barge, one for analysis, one for port state or IMO.
+One is kept on board, one for the barge, one for analysis, one for port state or IMO.

 - The chief engineer will sign the bunker receipt and the amount of bunker received.
 He can issue a note in case of any shortfall in the bunker received.
 After everything is settled, the hose connection is removed.
 The sample is sent for laboratory analysis.
 The new bunker should not be used until the report from the lab.

 As the other tanks are filling up open the tank valve for like 5 minutes and then close it.
 Check the rise in cm and based on this open it again, this time for 10 minutes.
 This is how you can get to 90% of the tank level.
 However, I would strongly advise you to not go beyond that.

 Tank valves are prone to leakage.
 So, it is advisable that even after changing from tanks 1 P&S to 2 P&S keep an eye on the former, at least for some time to make sure there is no problem.
 Once you have made sure that the oil is entering the second tank properly come back and check if everything is alright with the first tank.